 You may remember her best from her role as Indi Walker on Home & Away but Samara Weaving has come a long way since her days in Summer Bay.
 After relocating to L.A. to take a crack at Hollywood (in the time-honored tradition of ex-soapie stars like Margot Robbie), Weaving has snapped up some choice roles including a part in Stan's comic-drama SMILF.
-She's also starring in Joseph McGinty Nichol’s The Babysitter alongside Bella Thorne.
+She's also starred in Joseph McGinty Nichol’s The Babysitter alongside Bella Thorne.

 When she arrives for her Byrdie photo shoot at Sydney’s The Fashion Institute, Weaving looks exactly as you’d expect—stunning.
-Her hair is damp and her skin scrubbed clean; she’s fresh, fascinating (see: her Harry Potter-inspired tattoo) and funny.
+Her hair is damp and her skin scrubbed clean; she’s fresh, fascinating (see: her Harry Potter–inspired tattoo), and funny.
 The perfect muse for our summer makeup shoot?
 We think so.
 Ahead, Weaving takes on five of our favorite trends this season.

 Byrdie: Walk us through your skincare routine.